Russell-Waterhouse/blog/content/post/trends.md

 many things that I didn't know, I filed it away under "there must be a reason I don't understand yet".

-### HTML & CSS, September - December
+### HTML & CSS, September-December

 Around that CSC course, I started building a portfolio website.
 I had picked up a book on HTML and CSS in a bookstore somewhere, and was using that to figure out how to do things.
 Like most programming books, it was somewhat outdated.
-It didn't have things like flexbox in it, so all my CSS was some sort of left-floating madness.
+It didn't have things like Flexbox in it, so all my CSS was some sort of left-floating madness.
 Eventually, I did get something working.

 It was just a few static HTML and CSS files that I served statically, first